 At first glance, one could think, by the name of this dessert, that it is a dessert of Slavic origin.
 Far from it!
 Pavlova is almost the national dessert in New Zealand.

 It is a meringue crispy on the outside but soft on the inside.
 It is generously topped with whipped cream and garnished with a choice of fresh fruits, puree or coulis.

 Pavlova was invented in honor of Anna Pavlova, the famous Russian ballerina, who happened to travel to New Zealand and Australia in the 20s.
 Until today, these two countries are fighting over the ownership of this dessert.
 However, Anna Pavlova’s biographers are clear: the manager of the hotel where the ballerina stayed at in Wellington (New Zealand), has created it in her honor in 1926.

 I really enjoyed working the different layers of this dessert which, according to me, represents the essence of lightness.
 I was invited to a birthday party a few hours after I finished making the pavlova.
-I decided to take it with me as I sincerely wanted to have the opinion of my friend Joanne (who was also attending the festivities) about this dessert that I made for the first time.
-Joanne loved it!
+I decided to take it with me as I sincerely wanted to have the opinion of my friends about this dessert that I made for the first time.
+They loved it!

 One of my favorite tasters who shall remain nameless (Laure, I promised I would not tell that I am talking about you) has indeed found it airy, but much too sweet.

 - 2 teaspoons cornstarch